-I downloaded them, applied a bit of Python / MySQL / Django magic, and produced a searchable database of causes of death, called Rational Fear.
+I downloaded them, applied a bit of Python / MySQL / Django magic, and produced a searchable database of causes of death, called Rational Fear (now defunct).
 This allows you to search causes of death by country, sex, and age group.
 Try it, it’s quite instructive.

 The Western world – killing yourself